MikeTheCanuck/WhoDidITalkTo/README.md

 npm install -g create-react-app
 ```

-For those of you who fork or clone this repo, to be able to build test and run the app :
+For those of you who fork or clone this repo, if you want to be able to build, test and run the app then perform these steps:

 ``` shell
 brew install yarn